Castillo de Salobreña

 Castillo de Salobreña is located in Salobreña, in the province of Granada, Spain.
 The existence of a known fortification in Salobreña dates from the 10th century.
 The current structure which was built during the Nasrid dynasty.
 Trapezoidal in shape, it has four towers.
 It was declared a Bien de Interés Cultural monument in 1993.

+The castle became an important strategic holding in the 14th and 15th centuries.
+It was a summer residence for the Granada monarchs, and was used on various occasions as a prison where dethroned sultans and other politically dangerous members of the royal family were held.
+Several Nasrid sultans were imprisoned there, including Yusuf III, Muhamad VIII, Muhammad IX, and Sa'd.